5 Reasons to Write in Your Books

 Related to memory, writing in your books helps you access the state of mind you were in when you experienced a particular text.
 We all read in contexts.
 We have certain arguments going on at one time and not others; we have issues we’re grappling with unique to those times and places.

-Ideas run in streams peculiar to the moment.
-And once the moment passes—and how it influenced your reading and thinking—it’s gone.
+Ideas and emotions run in streams peculiar to the moment.
+And once the moment passes—and how they influenced your reading and thinking—they’re gone.
 All those scribbles and scratches serve as a means for documenting that singular context.
 The more thorough your note-taking, the more beneficial later on.

 The risk here is that you may go back and find yourself embarrassed by your earlier observations.
 You might see how you were going down a bogus track when you last read Such and Such by So and So.
 You might cringe at an opinion you once held.
 Happens to me all the time.
-But!
-You may also find truly valuable insights you’ve now lost.
+(Despite the fact I regularly cull my library, I actually keep a particular book on my shelves just to remind me of this dynamic; if you pick up my library at that estate sale you can guess which one.)

 3. Conversing with the Author